 One of the most common causes of VIN is thought to be the human papilloma virus (HPV).

 HPV is a very common infection.
 There are over 100 types, and each type is known by a number.
 Some types affect the genital area including the cervix, vagina and anus.
 Types 16, 18 and 31 are most commonly associated with VIN.
 In the UK, all girls are now being vaccinated against types 16 and 18 at school.

 Genital HPV infection is spread by direct skin-to-skin contact during sex with someone who has the infection.
 HPV is so common that most sexually active women are exposed to it at some time in their life.
 For most women, their immune system gets rid of the HPV naturally without them ever knowing they had the infection.

 Not all women who have HPV will develop VIN.
 Differentiated type VIN is not associated with an HPV infection.

-Other factors that depress the body's immune system can also increase the risk of VIN.
-These include smoking, particular medicines (such as those taken after transplant surgery), inherited immunity problems and some rare bone marrow and blood disorders.
+HPV infection alone is unlikely to cause VIN.
+Other factors that reduce the body's immune system may increase the risk of VIN.
+These factors include smoking, inherited immunity problems, certain medicines (for example those taken after transplant surgery), and some rare bone marrow and blood disorders.

 Your doctor will examine your vulva and may use a special microscope (a colposcope), which magnifies the area so that any changes can be clearly seen.
-They will then take a small sample of cells from the affected area (biopsy) to examine under a microscope.
+They will then take a small sample of cells from the affected area (a biopsy) to look at under a microscope.
 Before a biopsy is taken, a local anaesthetic cream is usually used to numb the area.
 This usually takes around 20 minutes to work.
-Liquid anaesthetic is then injected into the area using a small needle.
-Sometimes a general anaesthetic may be given.
-A sample of cells is then taken from the vulva.
+A local anaesthetic is then injected into the area using a small needle.
+Very rarely a general anaesthetic may be needed.

 The doctor will also examine your cervix and vaginal walls to look for any abnormalities in the cells.